mohamedyd/awesome_resources/Design ML Systems.md

 	* confidence measurement: measuring confidence about each prediction (certainty threshold)
     * slice-based evaluation: useful to detect Simpson's paradox

-# Data Distribution Shifts and Monitoring
+# 7 Model Deployment and Prediction Service

 * The hard parts of deploying ML models:
 	* Make them available to millions of users with a latency of milliseconds and 99% uptime